gauravtiwari/relay-rails-blog/readme.md

-### WIP: Demo blog application powered by Rails, react, graphql and Relay.
+### Demo blog application powered by Rails, react, graphql and Relay.

 This blog is an exploration excerise to understand two new technologies - GraphQL and Relay.
 We are using standard rails application together with npm for handling front-end dependencies.

-It's a work in progress and this repository will update as we move further with this application.
-The intention is to explore the integration to stage where we can get a clear understanding about these two new technologies and how they might fit in a real world application and framework.

 ### Status